-Larger wreaths make a pretty wall hanging and smaller wreaths make beautiful Christmas tree ornaments.
+Larger wreaths make a pretty wall hanging and smaller wreaths make beautiful Christmas tree craft ornaments.

 - Create the stick Christmas wreath base

-Attach the dry twigs together on 4 sides to form a square wreath pattern.
-You can attach more than 1 twig on each side.
+Attach the dry twigs together on four sides to form a square wreath pattern.
+You can attach more than one twig on each side.

-Grab the beaded wire and the felt wire and the square twig frame.
+Grab the beaded wire, the felt flower, and the square twig frame.

 - Add the Christmas flower to the wreath

 Attach the felt flower on the twig frame.
-Also attach the felt leaves around the flower.
+Place the felt leaves around the flower.
 Attach the beaded wire as well.

-Attach beads and more leaves to the frame if you want to.
+If desire, embellish the frame with extra beads or leaves.
 Attach a hanging mechanism on the back side.

 You can grab a Cool Shot glue gun here to make creating the felt flowers a breeze!